A generalization of circulant Hadamard and conference matrices: Symmetric solutions

 \begin{ex} Proposition~\ref{Prop.symmetric} implies that a symmetric matrix $C$ satisfying~\eqref{Conditions} with $d=3$ exists only for $n=8$.
-Indeed, $2\sqrt{3^3+n-1}\mid(3^2-1)$ requires $\sqrt{8+n}=4$; hence $n=8$. \end{ex}
+Indeed, $2\sqrt{3^2+n-1}\mid(3^2-1)$ requires $\sqrt{8+n}=4$; hence $n=8$. \end{ex}

-Now we will take advantage of an idea of McKay and Wang~\cite{MKW}, which they used for disproving the existence of symmetric Hadamard matrices of order $n>4$.
-Namely, they found a strong inequality that relates the order $n$ of a symmetric circulant Hadamard matrix with the prime factorization of $n$.
-Following their approach, we prove a similar inequality valid for matrices $C$ with a general $d\in\mathbb{N}$ on the diagonal.
-The inequality, derived in Proposition~\ref{Prop. factorization} below, relates the prime factorization of $n$ to the integer $k$ appearing in formula~\eqref{d in k}.
-Recall that according to Proposition~\ref{Prop.n,d}, matrices $C$ satisfying conditions~\eqref{Conditions} can be only of orders $n=k(2d+k)+1$, where $d$ is the value on the diagonal and $k\in\mathbb{N}$.
+In~\cite{MKW}, McKay and Wang found a strong inequality between the order $n$ of a symmetric circulant Hadamard matrix and the prime factorization of $n$, and used it for disproving the existence of symmetric Hadamard matrices of order $n>4$.
+Taking advantage of their idea, we derive a similar inequality for matrices $C$ with a general $d\in\mathbb{N}$ that relates the prime factorization of $n$ to the integer $k$ appearing in formula~\eqref{d in k}.